Crop Insurance Performance in Iowa and the U.S.

 Figure 3.
 2021 Iowa County Federal Crop Insurance Loss Ratios

 Figure 4 shows the 20-year average loss ratios for each state.
 Average loss ratios over the past 20 years for each state have ranged from 0.55 to 1.34.
 The five states with the highest loss ratios over the past 20 years were Nevada, Utah, Massachusetts, Oregon, and New Mexico.
 The five states with the lowest loss ratios over the past 20 years were Maryland, New Jersey, Nebraska, Delaware, and Ohio.

 Figure 4.
 20-Year Average Federal Crop Insurance Loss Ratios by County

 Figure 5.
-20-Year Avg Crop Insurance Loss Ratios by Iowa County
+20-Year Avg.
+Federal Crop Insurance Loss Ratios by Iowa County

 Around 90% of crop land in Iowa is planted to corn or soybeans, and as a result, Iowa loss ratios are driven by corn and soybean loss ratios.
 The loss ratios of corn and soybeans over the last 20 years for Iowa and the US given in Table 1.
 Loss ratios over 1.0 are highlighted in blue.
 Iowa has a lower average loss ratio over the past 20 years than the U.S. for both corn and soybeans.
 Iowa’s 20-year average loss ratio for corn is 0.71 whereas the U.S. loss ratio is 0.76.
 For soybeans, Iowa’s 20-year loss ratio is 0.55 and the U.S. loss ratio is 0.62.
 Both the U.S. and Iowa loss ratios are well below the 1.0 breakeven mark.